This page provides information on the funding streams available for AI-related projects in the health and social care sector in the UK.

 The Cancer Grand Challenges is founded by Cancer Research UK and the National Cancer Institute.
 They previously ran an AI-focused challenge with 9 challenge areas in 2017.

-Cancer Research UK – Early Detection and Diagnosis Programme Award - £2.5m
+Cancer Research UK – Early Detection and Diagnosis Programme Award - £2.5 million

 The Early Detection and Diagnosis Programme Award funds long-term, integrated and renewable programmes of exceptional science to transform how and when early cancers and pre-cancerous states are diagnosed.